atamankina/SeleniumTestJava/README.txt

  * 4. Verify image presence.

 Prerequisites:
+1. A Widnows machine.
-1. JDK 8 installed.
+2. JDK 8 installed.
-2. Google Chrome installed in its default location.
+3. Google Chrome installed in its default location.

 Instructions:
 1. Clone the repo.